irvingywang/CS180-Team-Project/README.md

   that this class is functional.
   - Overall, this class can be combined with the others to allow messages to be received and sent simultaneously.

+## Database
+- `DatabaseInterface`: Interface for the Database class.
+  - This interface provides a framework for the Database class.
+  - This interface is crucial for ensuring the proper functionality and implementation of Database.
+- `Database`: Represents the database of the social media platform.
+  - This class serves as a database management system for users, messages, and relationships.
+It provides functionalities to create, retrieve, update, and delete user data, as well as logging events and managing data persistence.
+  - Its usage includes: - Creating a User: Use the createUser(username, password, displayName) method to create a new user.
+If a user with the same username already exists, the system logs an event. - Retrieving a User: Call the getUser(username) method to retrieve a user object based on the provided username.
+If the user does not exist, a new user object is returned. - Removing a User: Use the removeUser(username) method to remove a user from the database. - Getting All Users: Call the getUsers() method to retrieve a list of all user objects stored in the database.
+  - The methods "testUserCreationAndMessaging", "testCreateUserAndRetrieve", "testGetUserNotFound", and "setUp" all verify that this class is functional.
+  - This is an integral part of our social media program as it stores all user information and distributes it accordingly.
+- `DatabaseContainer`:
+  -
+- `LogType`: Enum to store the type of message.
+  - This creates a new data type that stores the name of different messages that could be shown, such as info, error, and warning.
+  - This program cannot really be tested because it does not perform any function.
+  - Overall, this class is useful for augmenting the simplicity of our code.

+## Testing
 - `LocalTest`: Tests all the methods created.
   - This class allows for the testing of all other classes and methods, which is a crucial step to ensure the functionality of the entire social media platform.
-  - This class does the testing itself, so it cannot be tested (as far as we know).
-- `ChatInterface`: Interface for the chat class.
-  - This interface provides a framework for the Chat class.
-  - As far as we know, interfaces cannot be tested.
-  - This interface is crucial for ensuring the proper functionality and implementation of Chat.
+- `ClientTest`:

+## Networking
 - `ClientInterface`: Interface for the client.
   - This interface provides a framework for the client.
-  - As far as we know, interfaces cannot be tested.
   - This interface is crucial for ensuring the proper functionality and implementation of the client.
 - `ServerInterface`: Interface for the server.
   - This interface provides a framework for the server.
-  - As far as we know, interfaces cannot be tested.
   - This interface is crucial for ensuring the proper functionality and implementation of the server.
-- `GUIInterface`: Interface for the GUI.
+- `ClientInterface`: Interface for the Client class.
-  - This interface provides a framework for the GUI.
+  - This interface provides a framework for the Client class.
-  - As far as we know, interfaces cannot be tested.
-  - This interface is crucial for ensuring the proper functionality and implementation of the GUI.
+  - This interface is crucial for ensuring the proper functionality and implementation of Client.
-- `App`: Represents a framework for the messaging app.
-  - This class acts like a testing module in place of a functioning GUI.
-  - The various methods from the Database class verify its functionality.
-  - Overall, this class only acts like a test for user creation and database management.
-    Proper GUI capabilities will be implemented in Phase 2.
 - `Client`: Represents a client program.
   - This class provides functionalities related to sending and receiving data to and from the server.
   - Its functionality can be tested by running the server and the client and seeing that a connection